 Rollators come packed with different features, so it’s not always easy to decide which one to choose.
-Freedom Mobility has been selling rollators in Maryland for a long time now, and our knowledgeable staff will be happy to assist you in your selection.
+Freedom Mobility has been selling rollators in Central Maryland for a long time now, and our knowledgeable staff will be happy to assist you in your selection.
 Meanwhile, here are a few things to consider when choosing a rollator.

 Some rollators can be folded for convenient transportation and storage, while other models come with rigid frames that can’t be manipulated.
 If you plan on taking your rollator on a bus, a plane or in a car, it might make sense to get a foldable model.
 Another aspect of portability is weight.
 Occasionally you might have to lift your rollator sometimes to overcome certain obstacles.
 Make sure you choose a lightweight model that is also durable.

 Most rollators come with seats, but there are also seat-less models.
 If you are using a rollator by yourself, you can sit down whenever you get tired and want to take a break.